 Why drink Cask Strength Whisky?

-At the end of the day, it’s a case of personal preference and the most common use of water is to make a strong spirit more drinkable.
+At the end of the day, it’s a case of personal preference, and the most common use of water is to make a strong Spirit more drinkable.
 However, a good compromise is to drop one small ice cube.

 Cask strength Whisky brands

-However, Redbreast 12 is a rare Irish cask strength Whiskey, and you can also get cask strength Gin, Rum, Cognac and Bourbon.
+However, Redbreast 12 is a rare Irish cask strength Whiskey, and you can also get cask strength Gin, Rum, Cognac, and Bourbon.

 Did you have a chance to taste a Whisky bottled straight from the barrel?
+What's your verdict?